rajarshidattapy/CoinPal/README.md

-# CoinPal – Your Crypto Copilot
+# CoinPal – Your AI Crypto Copilot

 CoinPal is an AI-powered assistant that helps users navigate the challenges of using Coinbase and other cryptocurrency platforms.
 It provides solutions to common Coinbase demerits and enhances the overall crypto experience.